nvaccess/nvda/user_docs/en/userGuide.md

 ##### Applications volume adjuster status {#AppsVolumeAdjusterStatus}

-This combo box allows you to select applications volume adjuster status.
+This combo box allows you to select the status of the applications volume adjuster.
 Possible values are:

 * Disabled: NVDA doesn't interfere with volume levels of other applications.